Ph.D. in Spanish, Literary and Cultural Studies

 Program Requirements

 Ph.D. students must also demonstrate reading knowledge of one language other than English and Spanish.
-This requirement can be met by passing with a grade of C or above in two graduate language courses in the target language, or by passing a reading proficienciy examination.
+This requirement can be met by passing with a grade of C or above in two graduate language courses in the target language, or by passing a reading proficiency examination.

 Ph.D.
 Exams

-The written exams for the Ph.D. in Spanish consist of a completing a portfolio that demonstrates the development of their work thus far in the program.
+The doctoral exams provide the student with the opportunity to demonstrate and integrate comprehensive knowledge of chosen fields of specialization, as well as to demonstrate his/her preparedness to enter candidacy and begin the process of writing the dissertation.
+The written exams for the Ph.D. in Spanish consist of a portfolio that demonstrates the development of their work thus far in the program.
 Under the guidance of their advisor and dissertation committee, students must submit the completed portfolio by the middle of the 5th semester.

+Contents of the Portfolio: Article, in publishable format; Literature review of complementary field or second academic article; Course proposal; Teaching statement.
 There will be an oral portfolio defense immediately after the submission, thus still during the 5th semester.

 Advancement to PhD Candidacy